How to Plan the Perfect Road Trip Across Costa Rica

 Practical Tips for a Perfect Road Trip

-Carry some cash – cards aren’t accepted everywhere.
+Carry some cash – not everywhere accepts cards.

-Be ready for temperature swings – it's cool in the mountains, hot on the beaches.
+Be ready for temperature differences – it’s cool in the mountains, hot on the beaches.

 Always have water, snacks, and sun protection in the car.

 Wherever the road takes you, know that in Costa Rica every stop is an opportunity for something beautiful.
-For a meeting, a sunrise, an adventure that cannot be planned—only lived.
+For a meeting, for a sunrise, for an adventure you won't be able to plan—only experience.

 Join Panic Frame & Travel and let’s conquer the winding roads of this land together, where life is measured not in kilometres but in memories.